RISLA student loans review

 Compare private student loans from top providers

-Almost only good things.
-It scores an impressive 9.5 out of 10 rating on Trustpilot, based on over 550 customer reviews.
-Nearly 90% of customers rank it “Excellent.”
+RISLA gets mostly positive reviews.
 Top points of praise: RISLA’s customer service, its rates and how simple it was to apply.

 One applicant wished there had been more back and forth with RISLA.
 Another was upset with how long it took for his son’s loan to be processed — it turns out RISLA isn’t totally digital with every school and paper-based underwriting can seriously slow things down.